 Graco's sole obligation and buyer's sole remedy for any breach of warranty shall be as set forth above.
-The buyer agrees that no other remedy (including, but not limited to, incidental or consequential damages for lost profits, lost sales, injury to person or property, or any other incidental or consequential loss) shall be available.
-Any action for breach of warranty must be brought within two (2) years of the date of sale.
+The buyer agrees the abter remedy (including, but not limited to, incidental or consequential damages for lost profits, lost sales, injury to person operty, or any other incidental or consequential loss) shall be available.
+Any action for breach of warranty must be brought within two (a)sy of the date of sale.